Kelley-Morse set theory does not prove the class Fodor principle: Positive instances of the class Fodor principle

-Note that one cannot omit or even weaken the assumption in the theorem that $S$ is stationary in theorem \ref{th:weakFodor}, because if $S$ is not stationary, then there is a closed unbounded class of ordinals $C\of\Ord$ disjoint from $S$, and in this case the function $F(\gamma)=\sup(C\intersect\gamma)$ is regressive on $S$, but not constant on any unbounded class.
+Note that one cannot omit or even weaken the assumption that $S$ is stationary in theorem \ref{th:weakFodor}, because if $S$ is not stationary, then there is a closed unbounded class of ordinals $C\of\Ord$ disjoint from $S$, and in this case the function $F(\gamma)=\sup(C\intersect\gamma)$ is regressive on $S$, but not constant on any unbounded class.

-The proof of theorem~\ref{th:weakFodor} can be used to show in $\ZF^-$ similarly that every regressive function on a regular cardinal has an unbounded fiber.
+The proof of theorem~\ref{th:weakFodor} can similarly be used to show in $\ZF^-$ that every regressive function on a regular cardinal is constant on an unbounded subset.

 We observe next that the classical equivalence between Fodor's lemma and the normality of the class club filter translates to the class version.

 \begin{theorem} The following are equivalent over $\GB^-$. \begin{enumerate} \item The class Fodor principle. \item The class club filter is normal. \end{enumerate} \end{theorem}